Tour Finland, Estonia, Latvia, Lithuania, Poland and Germany

 Jump to a departure month

-A single supplement is available on this trip, please see trip notes for details.
+A single supplement is available on this trip.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.